d6y/liftmodules-imap-idle/README.md

  * Your email account must be set to enable IMAP access.
 In Gmail this is Settings > Forwarding and POP/IMAP.

  * If you're deploying under Jetty 6.1.26 or earlier, you will need to replace $JETTY_HOME/lib/naming/mail-1.4.jar with mail-1.4.1.jar which is the version that ships with Lift.
-Or... in some way resolve this w.r.t to http://docs.codehaus.org/display/JETTY/Classloading
+Or... in some way resolve this w.r.t to [Jetty classloader](http://docs.codehaus.org/display/JETTY/Classloading.

 ## How this works